Find out how to make property aspect work for you.

-Properties that are north or east facing are typically the most desirable as they get the most direct sunlight during the day and create a natural flow of light.
+Properties that are north- or east-facing are typically the most desirable as they get the most direct sun during the day and create a natural flow of light.

 While east-facing properties may enjoy an early sunrise and morning light, that will be short-lived.
 Keep in mind that during winter you won’t get much heat from the sun at all.

 A southerly aspect won’t offer much sunlight and without careful consideration for natural light, the property may be dark and condensation could become an issue due to the different temperatures that can create moisture and mould.

 Properties that face west should generally be avoided from an aspect perspective as the afternoon sunlight generally comes in at a horizontal angle which can be intense.
 The sun from a low angle can be hard to manage, particularly if you’re living in an apartment and you don’t have sufficient glazing or awnings in place.

 How to make the most of your aspect

 Not all of us will be able to score a north-facing property, so here are some ways that you can work with what you have.